Tencent/ncnn/docs/how-to-use-and-FAQ/FAQ-ncnn-throw-error.md

 This error usually happens when the input layer is not properly converted.

 You shall upgrade caffe prototxt/caffemodel before converting it to ncnn.
-Following snnipet type shall be ok.
+Following snippet type shall be ok.

 ```
 layer {